CluedIn-io/CluedIn.Documentation/docs/040-integration/additional-operations-on-records/080-preview.md

 ### Switch to edit mode

 Switching to the edit mode allows you to use filters, modify the data set, and perform various operations.

+{:.important}
 When you switch to the edit mode, the original data set is cloned, so you can revert back to it at any time.
-Reverting to the original data set means losing all changes made in the edit mode.
+However, reverting to the original data set means losing all changes made in the edit mode.

 **To switch to the edit mode**